 - if he/she has not had a physical for the specific sport. - while on suspension from school. - if he/she has not attended school for the entire day the day of a game or practice unless allowed by the principal, or has not arrived at school prior to 8:10 am.
-(Doctor's appt., funeral, college visit, or other administrative approved activity would allow both practice and/or game participation). - if he/she is not an amateur, that is, if the student has accepted money or gifts for playing. - if he/she has played the same sport for four seasons after grade 8. - if he/she has attended eight semesters of school after entering grade 9. - if he/she has graduated or played in an all-star event. - if he/she has turned 19 years of age by June 30.
+(Doctor's appt., funeral, college visit, or other administrative approved activity would allow both practice and/or game participation)- Note should be presented to the Secure Central Office. - if he/she is not an amateur, that is, if the student has accepted money or gifts for playing. - if he/she has played the same sport for four seasons after grade 8. - if he/she has attended eight semesters of school after entering grade 9. - if he/she has graduated or played in an all-star event. - if he/she has turned 19 years of age by June 30.